dawidogg/Systems-Programming-Assignments/device_driver/README.md

 - [x] Make reading from the device a circular operation; i.e. upon reaching the end of the device, continue from the beginning.
 Also, write a test program to test various cases. (commit f0f7d7d)
     + All `*f_pos` check have been replaced with `if (*f_pos >= capacity) *f_pos = 0;`
     + `read_test.c` created and Makefile now includes its compile command
 - [x] Implement the write operation.
 This should not be circular and report "device full" when device end is reached.
-Also, write a test program to test various cases.
+Also, write a test program to test various cases. (commmit c6099c7)
     + Writing requires sudo permissions.
 I debugged my program by checking for return values of **open** and **write** and printing errno with **perror**.
     ```
     davidoglu@prison:~/sysprog_hw/device_driver